Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV

 Special Considerations with Regard to Starting Antiretroviral Therapy

 In most instances, orolabial HSV should not influence the decision about when to start antiretroviral therapy (ART).
-HIV-infected patients receiving ART who have immune reconstitution often have improvement in the frequency and severity of their clinical episodes of genital herpes.
-However, immune reconstitution does not reduce the frequency of genital HSV shedding.11
+Persons with HIV infection receiving ART who have had immune reconstitution often have improvement in the frequency and severity of their clinical episodes of genital herpes.
+However, immune reconstitution does not reduce the frequency of genital HSV shedding.18 Chronic cutaneous or muscosal HSV that is refractory to therapy and visceral or disseminated cases of HSV disease (which are uncommon) would be indications to hasten the initiation of ART (CIII).

 Monitoring of Response to Therapy and Adverse Events (Including Immune Reconstitution Inflammatory Syndrome [IRIS])

 Acyclovir, valacyclovir, and famciclovir are occasionally associated with nausea or headache.
 No laboratory monitoring is needed in patients receiving episodic or suppressive therapy unless they have advanced renal impairment.
 For patients receiving high-dose IV acyclovir, monitoring of renal function and dose adjustment as necessary are recommended at initiation of treatment and once or twice weekly for the duration of treatment.
-Thrombotic thrombocytopenic purpura/hemolytic uremic syndrome has been reported in HIV-infected patients treated with high-dose (8 g/day) valacyclovir, but has not been reported at conventional doses recommended for therapy of HSV infection.12
+Thrombotic thrombocytopenic purpura/hemolytic uremic syndrome has been reported in persons with HIV infection treated with high-dose (8 g/day) valacyclovir, but has not been reported at conventional doses recommended for therapy of HSV infection.19

-Mucocutaneous lesions that are atypical and occasionally recalcitrant to therapy have been reported in individuals initiating ART and have been attributed to IRIS.13
+HSV-2 shedding and genital ulcer disease can increase in the first 6 months after initiation of ART, particularly in those with low CD4 cell count.20,21 Mucocutaneous lesions that are atypical and occasionally recalcitrant to therapy have been reported in individuals initiating ART and have been attributed to immune reconstitution inflammatory syndrome (IRIS).22

 Managing Treatment Failure

-Treatment failure as a result of resistance to anti-HSV drugs should be suspected if lesions do not begin to resolve within 7 to 10 days after initiation of therapy.
-In immunocompromised patients with suspected acyclovir-resistant HSV, viral culture of the lesion should be performed, and if virus is isolated, susceptibility testing done to confirm drug resistance (AII
+Treatment failure as a result of resistance to antivirals should be suspected if lesions do not begin to resolve within 7 to 10 days after initiation of therapy.
+In persons with suspected acyclovir-resistant HSV, viral culture of the lesion should be performed, and if virus is isolated, susceptibility testing done to confirm drug resistance (AII).23 Phenotypic testing of viral isolates has been the gold standard method for assessing HSV resistance; genotypic testing is not yet available.

-The use of daily suppressive therapy (when compared to episodic therapy) was associated with a lower risk of development of acyclovir-resistant HSV in hematopoietic stem cell recipients;20
+The use of daily suppressive therapy (when compared to episodic therapy) has been associated with a lower risk of development of acyclovir-resistant HSV in hematopoietic stem cell recipients;31 there are no specific data for persons with HIV infection .

 Special Considerations During Pregnancy

 Diagnosis of mucocutaneous HSV infections is the same for pregnant women as for non-pregnant women.
 Episodic therapy for first-episode HSV disease and for recurrences can be offered during pregnancy.
-Visceral disease is more likely to occur during pregnancy and can be fatal in rare cases.
-Acyclovir is the antiviral drug with the most reported experience in pregnancy and appears to be safe (AIII
+Visceral disease during HSV acquistion is more likely to occur during pregnancy and can be fatal.
+Acyclovir is the antiviral drug with the most reported experience in pregnancy and appears to be safe (AIII).32 The use of valacyclovir and famciclovir during pregnancy has been described and they appear to be safe and well tolerated.33 Valacyclovir use can be considered for treatment and suppressive therapy during pregnancy because of its simplified dosing schedule (CIII).

 An additional concern with HSV during pregnancy is the potential for HSV transmission to the fetus or neonate.
 The rate of HSV transmission to the newborn in HSV-2-seropositive pregnant women is low, except in those who acquire genital HSV late in pregnancy.
-The adverse sequelae for the fetus, however, can be very significant.
+The adverse sequelae for the neonate, however, can be very significant.
 The predominant risk for HSV transmission is maternal genital shedding of HSV at delivery.
-Cesarean delivery is recommended for women with a genital herpes prodrome or visible HSV genital lesions at the onset of labor (BII)
+Cesarean delivery is recommended for women with a genital herpes prodrome or visible HSV genital lesions at the onset of labor (BII).8 Use of acyclovir or valacyclovir in late pregnancy suppresses genital herpes outbreaks and reduces the need for cesarean delivery for recurrent HSV in HIV-seronegative women34 and is likely to have similar efficacy in women with HIV infection.
+However, neonatal HSV disease has been reported in women treated with suppressive antiviral therapy.35 Suppressive therapy with either valacyclovir or acyclovir is recommended starting at 36 weeks’ gestation for pregnant women with recurrences of genital herpes during pregnancy (BII).36 Suppressive therapy for women who are only seropositive for HSV-2 without a history of genital lesions is not recommended.
+Maternal genital herpes was a risk factor for perinatal mother-to-child HIV transmission in the pre-highly active antiretroviral therapy era.37 Whether HSV facilitates HIV transmission among pregnant women on ART is unknown.

 |Treating Orolabial Lesions (Duration: 5–10 days)